Estadio Nacional (1897): History

 The initial approach involved the construction of a large sports complex and therefore its construction took several years.
 El Nacional had a wooden platform and some preferential side boxes at floor level, which made it a simple style stadium.
 It also had an auxiliary field without stands.
-In addition, the sports complex had a Pool Olympic donated by the colony Japanese in 1935.
+In addition, the sports complex had an Olympic swimming pool donated by the Japanese community in 1935.

 The November 1 of 1927, Under the South American Championship 1927 This exhibition was the first game played by a Peruvian football selection, Facing the combined Uruguayan that came to be Olympic champion in the sport.
 Uruguay won that day by 4 to 0, but marked the beginning of the National Stadium as the only seat of the Peruvian team.
 Twelve days after that meeting, the November 13 of 1927 Stadium witnessed the first goal scored by a Peruvian team in the match against the Bolivia national football team.

 The National Stadium was counting on building extensions and other platforms, all of wood.
 By that time was the main playground of the most popular teams in the country, Alianza Lima and Universitario de DeportesAt a time when football was consolidated as the most popular sport in the country.

 In 1951, during the administration of President Manuel A. Odría, Lima's National Stadium was closed and demolished to make way for the construction of the current National Stadium. their wooden stands were intended for other sports venues, mainly inside the country and also to Estadio Teodoro Lolo Fernandez Club Universitario de Deportes.
 This stadium was in memory of football fans by the nickname of Old National Stadium.